No products in the cart.

 There is so much more at work than cute crafting here though.
 In addition to the wonderful observational opportunities, this provides a nice introduction to patterns and art theory in nature.
 This was the perfect lead-in to other conversations about naturally occurring patterns in other earth sciences or biology (like leaves, trees, butterflies, constellations, rocks, etc.) and we can’t wait to tackle them in this new art style too!

-To make your own mini modern flower collages you’ll need:
+To make your own mini modern paper flower collages you’ll need:

 - Watercolor Paper or Heavy Cardstock